Accessibility links

 Under Verdict icon, select an icon to display next to the Verdict title.

-NOTE: We recommend defining which Verdict icon will be associated with each Verdict title and applying this rule consistently (if your site plans to publish regular FactCheck pages).
+NOTE: We suggest assigning one icon to each Verdict title and applying this rule consistently (if your site plans to publish regular FactCheck pages).

 Verdict color

-Under Verdict color, select the color that will be applied for the Verdict icon and Verdict title.
+Under Verdict color, select the color for the Verdict icon and Verdict title.

-NOTE: We recommend defining which Verdict color will be associated with each Verdict title and applying this rule consistently (if your site plans to publish regular FactCheck pages).
+NOTE: We suggest assigning one color to each Verdict title and applying this rule consistently (if your site plans to publish regular FactCheck pages).

 Verdict introduction